drewmccormack/Forked/README.md

 A good way to get started with `Forked` is to take a look at the sample apps provided.
 They range in difficulty from very basic, to a functional iCloud-based Contacts app.
 You can find them all in the `Samples` directory.

 #### A Race of Actors
-Actors solve the problem of data races in Swift very well, but they don't help at all with race conditions, and can even make them worse.
+Actors solve the problem of data races in Swift very well, but they don't help at all with race conditions, and can even give rise to new ones.
 This sample shows you can use a `ForkedResource` inside of an actor to handle race conditions in a straightforward way.

 #### Forked Model
 Sets up a simple mergeable model similar to the ones above.
 The UI allows you to change the values of text and a counter in two different forks, and pressing a button you see how they get merged.

 #### Forking Simple iCloud
-The model in this sample is secondary, and even simpler than the others.
-The import thing in this sample is how you setup the `CloudKitExchange` to sync data with iCloud.
-It shows how you can use a `ForkedResource` for storage, update a property for display in SwiftUI, and monitor changes to forks in order to refresh the UI when changes arrive from iCloud.
+The model in this sample is extremely simple, and is secondary to how you setup the `CloudKitExchange` to sync data with iCloud.
+It shows how you can use a `ForkedResource` for storage on disk, update a property for display in SwiftUI, and monitor changes to forks in order to refresh the UI when changes arrive from iCloud.

 #### Forkers
 Forkers is a contacts app for keeping track of your favorite forkers.
 The model is more complex than the other samples, showing how you can nest `Mergeable` types, in this case with an `Array` of your contacts.
 It also integrates with iCloud, giving a fully functional, local-first contacts app.